 - How to choose the right tree for your home and your ethics

-- Getting rid of a Christmas tree in Hong Kong
+- How to dispose or recycle a Christmas tree in Hong Kong

 - Alternative Christmas tree ideas for your Hong Kong home

-To get you through Xmas 2020 and have you prepared for next year’s season like a pro.
+To get you through Xmas 2021 and have you prepared for the festive season like a pro.

-At the moment, not many places!
-Christmas trees in Hong Kong are in short supply since there are so many more people in the city than usual at this time of year.
+You can expect that once again Christmas trees in Hong Kong will be in short supply since there will be so many more people in the city than usual at this time of year.

 If you’ve got the time and patience, it can still be worth hitting the road, expending a bit of shoe leather, and trying to find the perfect Christmas tree.
-Here’s our list of places you should hit up and try your luck.
+Otherwise, dive into our list of places you should hit up.

 1. Mongkok Flower Market

 Hopefully, you’ve already been exploring around this market when looking for cheap days out in the city.
-There’s a chance you could still pick up a real Christmas tree in the famed Hong Kong market; try talking with the stallholders to see what they know about new deliveries or the best times to get there.
+There’s a good chance you will be able to pick up a real Christmas tree in the famed Hong Kong market; try talking with the stallholders to see what they know about new deliveries or the best times to get there.

 Be ready for some bustle.
 You can also pick up flowers to make a Christmas wreath or try to find a ready-made one.
 Be sure to check out our alternative Christmas tree suggestions a little further down, too.